WHO WE ARE

 • Dream Apartments is going through a growth phase – can you give us some background on how the company started, where you’re at in terms of current properties, and your plans for future locations?

 “The concept of Dream Apartments was established on June 1st, 2017.
 We started off with 31 apartments in Belfast, 33 in Liverpool and six in Newcastle.
 We have now grown to offer 85 apartments in Belfast with an additional 38 in the pipeline for 2018.
 In Liverpool, we have grown to 49 apartments and are opening an additional 51 in June 2018.
-And in Newcastle we have now grown to 34 apartments with our recent opening of Aerial House and another addition in Newcastle’s Gallowgate opening this October.”
+And in Newcastle we have now grown to 34 apartments with our recent opening of Dream Apartments Newcastle and another addition in Newcastle’s Gallowgate opening this October.”

 “Additionally, we are planning on expanding to Cardiff, London and Dublin this year which we’re really excited about.
 We’ve also formed a connection with strategic partners who allow us to sell serviced apartments in Paris, Barcelona, Amsterdam and Sao Paulo to our client base.”